-I am also only checking the site intermittently and am not going to be very responsive to messages here unless they are specific to issues or questions regarding The Writer's Well.
-For anything other than group issues/concerns/questions, if you really need to get hold of me, you can find me on Facebook as Molly Machree and send me a message via messenger.
+Please Note: I am not typically responsive to messages on Swap-Bot if they are not directly related to the Writer's Well Group or a specific swap I am in.
+If you really need or want to get hold of me, you can find me on Facebook as Molly Machree and send me a message via messenger.
 You may also email phe dot needham at gmail dot com (replace the dots with a period and the at with @ when typing the email in) but be aware that I am not the fastest at responding to email either.
 Your best bet will be Facebook messenger.

 So...who is this, this person called Phe?
 Well, for starters, I am not easily quantified, at least, not when I'm trying.
 This is just a small glimpse of the things that make up the person I am.

 I am divorced, a non-custodial parent to a great kid.
 I live alone and have no pets.
 I do have a boyfriend though.
 Sometimes I think he counts, even if he doesn't live with me on a full-time basis.

 I am a veteran.
 I am a combat veteran.
 I served this country for 16.5 years in uniform, in peacetime and in war, and continue to do so as a civilian.
 Please note that this doesn't automatically make me a flag wavin', gun totin', beer n 'Murica lovin' 'Murican.
 It makes me someone who believes in serving a greater good, that being the people of my country.
 I sometimes feel that foreigners really don't know the first thing about the average American and especially American veterans.
 No, most of us do not, in fact, shit bald eagles in the morning and shoot our guns all day whilst stuffing our faces with oversized deep fried butter bars and wiping them with American flags.
 Trust me.
 And most of us are just as afraid of a Trump presidency as you are.
 Hold us...we're scared.